Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log('server', socket.remoteAddress);

-Containers add another namespace boundary.
-A process inside a container may see a different interface list, route table, and local address than the host.
-127.0.0.1 inside the container is the container's loopback context.
+Containers add another network context.
+A process inside a container may see another interface list, route table, and local address than the host.
+127.0.0.1 inside the container is the container's loopback.
 A host port mapping or bridge can rewrite the visible path.
-The raw Node code is the same, but the kernel context around it differs.
-Always run route and socket-table commands from the same network namespace as the process when possible.
+The raw Node code is the same, but the kernel context around it is not.
+Run route and socket-table commands from the same network namespace as the process whenever you can.

-When you cannot run host tools, log what Node can see: server.address(), socket.address(), socket.remoteAddress, socket.remotePort, and error codes with stages.
-Those values do not reveal every network boundary, but they make wrong assumptions visible.
+When you cannot run host tools, log what Node can see - server.address(), socket.address(), socket.remoteAddress, socket.remotePort, and error codes with stages.
+Those values do not reveal every network hop, but they expose many bad assumptions.

-A listening TCP socket can accept a connection before the application is prepared to handle the protocol cleanly.
+A listening TCP socket can accept a connection before the application is ready to handle the protocol cleanly.
 A process might be starting, warming caches, loading configuration, or waiting for a dependency.
 The port is open.
 The accept path works.
-The higher-level service may still be unable to answer meaningful bytes.
+The higher-level service may still fail to answer meaningful bytes.

 const socket = net.connect(port, host);